 HOW FUNDS ARE ALLOCATED AND DISTRIBUTEDI/I Local Financial Assistance Funds are allocated to member sewer communities based on their percent share of wholesale sewer charges.
 For grant/loan funds remaining under Program Phases 7/8, member communities receive a 45% grant and a 55% interest-free loan.
 The loan is repaid to MWRA over a 5-year period beginning one year after distribution of the financial assistance.

-For grant/loan funds under Program Phases 9 through 12, member communities will receive a 75% grant and a 25% interest-free loan.
+For grant/loan funds under Program Phases 9 through 12 and Phase 14, member communities will receive a 75% grant and a 25% interest-free loan.
 The loan will be repaid to MWRA over a 10-year period beginning one year after distribution of the financial assistance.
 Communities are required to exhaust their remaining earlier phase funds prior to becoming eligible for distribution of later phase funds.
 Phase 10 and 11 funds become available to a community in the fiscal year following the distribution of half of its Phase 9 funds.
-Phase 12 funds became available to a community in the fiscal year following the distribution of half of its Phase 11 funds.
+Phase 12-14 funds became available to a community in the fiscal year following the distribution of half of its Phase 11 funds.
 Communities will be allowed to by-pass the Phase 13 ‘stop-gap’ funding stage (100% interest-free loans) and move directly from Phase 12 grant/loan funding into Phase 14 grant/loan funding.
-A community's allocation of funds is based upon each community’s percent share of the FY19 wholesale sewer charges, as detailed in the Funding Summary Table (see link above).
+A community's allocation of funds is based upon each community’s percent share of the wholesale sewer charges, as detailed in the Funding Summary Table (see link above).

 APPLICATIONS OVER $2 MILLION ARE SUBJECT TO A 90-DAY NOTIFICATION

 COMMUNITY PROJECTED SPENDING PLAN

-Beginning in March 2015, MWRA staff (with assistance from the Advisory Board) has surveyed the communities each spring to develop 3-year rolling projected spending plan for Phase 9 through 13 funds.
+Beginning in March 2015, MWRA staff (with assistance from the Advisory Board) has surveyed the communities each spring to develop a 3-year rolling projected spending plan for Phase 9 through 14 funds.
 Community projections for the first year should be as close to actual as possible, with the second and third year being planning estimates.
 The goal will be to provide the best available information to the MWRA Budget Department in early May to assist in finalizing MWRA’s annual CIP.

 BACKGROUND ON INFILTRATION AND INFLOW